Assumption-lean weak limits and tests for two-stage adaptive experiments: Theoretical results

 \paragraph{Comparison to existing literature.} To highlight the significance of our results, we compare our results to those in related work. \citet{Zhang2020} establish asymptotic normality via stage-wise normalization under general hypotheses.
-Their method, however, relies on restrictive outcome distribution assumptions and yields lower power than tests based on sample means with pooled two-stage data \citep{Hirano2023}. \citet{Hadad2021} analyze the WIPW estimator for $m = 1/2$, but only in strong signal regimes (e.g., $H_{3N}$), excluding $H_{0N}$ and local alternatives.
+Their method, however, relies on restrictive outcome distribution assumptions.
+While normality-based approaches may lose information and yield inferior power in some settings, our numerical study (Section~\ref{sec:finite-sample}) reveals that this is not universal: the relative power advantage between normal-limit and non-normal-limit tests depends on the structure of the data generating process.
+This nuanced picture further highlights the importance of understanding non-normal methods; in particular, our weak convergence results can be readily used to derive the power function and guide the choice of testing procedure. \citet{Hadad2021} analyze the WIPW estimator for $m = 1/2$, but only in strong signal regimes (e.g., $H_{3N}$), excluding $H_{0N}$ and contiguous local alternatives.
 Both \citet{Zhang2020} and \citet{Hadad2021} achieve asymptotic normality under strong signals, potentially at the cost of power. \citet{Hirano2023} and \citet{adusumilli2023optimal} derive asymptotic representations for general test statistics under batched designs and contiguous alternatives $H_{2N}$, relying on classical limit-of-experiment theory by~\citet{le1972limits}.
 However, to apply Le Cam's theory, one must first establish the required weak convergence of certain statistics (see, for example, Theorem 2 in~\citep{Hirano2023}).
 Their results also assume quadratic mean differentiability (QMD) (or smooth semiparametric models), which may be restrictive in practice.
+In particular, their results apply only when the score function of the parametric distribution class is known.
 A complementary line of work uses diffusion approximations with increasing batch numbers \citep{fan2021diffusion,kuang2024weak}, which differs from our two-stage setup with growing per-stage samples.
 Further discussion appears in Appendix~\ref{sec:inspection_literature}.